Project at a glance

 KPMG helped the client build a strategy to navigate its complex tax and regulatory environment so that greater trust could be established with internal and external stakeholders.
 KPMG helped them:

-- develop and implement legal-entity protocols (LEP) designed to ensure compliance with U.S., Canadian, and local regulations
+- develop and implement legal entity accounting policies to ensure compliance with U.S., Canadian, and local regulations

 - reinvent workflows and processes to accommodate the rapid shift to a fully remote workforce during the pandemic